 Annenberg also offers a variety of graduate degrees, many of which are highly specialized to suit students who are already experienced in the field and looking for more specific training than available at most American broadcasting schools.
 There are specific master's degrees in “specialized journalism,” which aims to help students master a certain field of reporting, and “arts journalism,” an innovative major exploring the cutting edge of the journalism field.
-Even the straightforward “journalism” master's program is divided into five focused tracks: long-form video, news video, audio, text, and digital.
+Even the “journalism” master's program is divided into five focused tracks: long-form video, news video, audio, text, and digital.

 In addition, USC offers multiple print, radio, television, and web organizations for students to gain experience; the world-class School of Cinematic Arts for those interested in the entertainment side of broadcasting; and a location right in the middle of one of the country's premier cities.
 This all makes USC one of the top destinations for broadcasting in the US.

-Way over on the other side of the country is another one of the best American broadcasting schools, New York University in New York City.
+Way over on the other side of the country is another of the best American broadcasting schools, New York University in New York City.
 NYU's School of Continuing and Professional Studies offers an undergraduate degree in Digital Communications and Media.
 In addition to an excellent, comprehensive curriculum, this major requires seniors to complete either an internship or a detailed final project and offers concentrations in Interactive Media and Time-Based Media.
 The Interactive Media concentration focuses on the ever-developing field of mobile and web-based content, while Time-Based Media offers a more traditional study of video, broadcast, and interactive media production and post-production.
 Indeed, one of NYU's biggest advantages over other American broadcasting schools is the sheer amount of varied broadcasting options built right into its program.

 Expanding these options even further is the School of Continuing and Professional Studies' myriad of graduate and certificate offerings.
 Broadcast-relevant master's programs include the M.S. in Publishing: Digital and Print Media and the M.S. in Advanced Digital Applications, a uniquely specific degree that can help students interested in design and animation learn how to integrate those passions into a broadcast setting.
 The certificate programs are meant to further sharpen the expertise of a working professional in such disciplines as Cinematography, Online Content Producing, Post-Production Editing, and dozens more.